Welcome to our furniture leg styles article where we describe and illustrate 16 common types of furniture legs for tables, chairs and sofas.

 2. Double Scroll

-The double scroll is identified by the rolled the two “rolled” design elements on the leg.
+The double scroll is identified by the leg’s two “rolled” design elements.
+This style can also be called Flemish scroll legs, created in the 17th century.

 3. Double Twist

-As the name implies, the ornate double twist furniture leg style makes the wood appear as if two strands are twisted together.
+As the name implies, the ornate double-twist furniture leg style makes the wood appear as if two strands are twisted together.
+You might see this design done by fancier furniture brands.

 4. Cabriole Leg Styles

-I liken the cabriole leg style to a horse’s rear legs.
-The upper arc is convex (outward) and the lower is concave (inward).
+The cabriole leg style reminds me of a horse’s rear legs.
+The upper arc is convex (outward), and the lower is concave (inward).

 5. Fluted Leg Style